wallace/wallace.github.com/source/_posts/2013-10-17-so-you-want-to-go-to-india.markdown

 categories:
 ---

+__Edit: How quickly information becomes stale.
+Before I had even written this post, the process for acquiring a VISA to visit India had already changed.
+In fact, it changed just a few short months after I went through the process.
+Instead of any of the below, go to [http://www.visa.blsindia-usa.com/](http://www.visa.blsindia-usa.com/) and follow the instructions.__

 As I mentioned in [an earlier post](http://blog.jonathanrwallace.com/blog/2013/09/21/good-news-everyone/), I greatly enjoyed my visit to India.
 However, there was a great deal of work to be permitted to travel there.
 In this post, we discuss what was involved in the preparation.

 <a href="http://www.flickr.com/photos/4nitsirk/2810126895/" title="Aga Khan Palace by 4nitsirk, on Flickr"><img src="http://farm4.staticflickr.com/3292/2810126895_88f88ba8ba_m.jpg" width="240" height="180" alt="Aga Khan Palace"></a>